-The organisation of Relationship and Sex education
+The organisation of Sex and Relationship Education

-The yr 6 teacher and the PSHE co-ordinator are the designated teachers with responsibility for coordinating sex and relationship education.
+The PSHE co-ordinator is the designated teacher with responsibility for coordinating Relationship and Sex Education.

-Sex and relationship education is delivered through science, RE, PSHE, Citizenship, literacy activities and circle time in all year groups.
+Relationship and Sex Education is delivered through science, RE, PSHE, Citizenship, literacy activities and circle time in all year groups.
 RSE is also taught in one specific session per term using the 'Gloucestershire Healthy Living and Learning Relationships and Sex Education scheme.'
 These sessions are year group specific and therefore classes are split accordingly.

-Relationship and Sex education is taught by classroom teachers, teaching assistants and if appropriate, outside visitors such as the school nurse and NSPCC.
+Sex and relationship education is taught by classroom teachers, teaching assistants and if appropriate, outside visitors such as the school nurse and NSPCC.
 A range of teaching methods which involve children's full participation are used to teach sex and relationship education.
 These include use of video, discussion, looking at case studies, drama and role play.

-In year 6 children have a RSE lesson.
-This is initially delivered in mixed gender groups to watch a video looking at changes that occur during puberty and then split in to gender groups for a question and answer session.
+In year 6 children have a RSE lesson which is initially delivered in mixed gender groups to watch a video looking at changes that occur during puberty and then split in to gender groups for a question and answer session.
 During this session an anonymous question box is used to allow pupils to feel confident in asking questions that they may not otherwise.

-Resources to teach sex and relationship education include fiction, reference books, leaflets and extracts from videos.
+Resources to teach Relationship and Sex Education include fiction, reference books, leaflets and extracts from videos.

-Relationship and Sex education is monitored and evaluated by the PSHE co-ordinator as part of the school's development plan.
-As a result of this process changes will be made to the sex and relationship education programmes as appropriate.
+Relationship and Sex Education is monitored and evaluated by the PSHE co-ordinator as part of the school's development plan.
+As a result of this process changes will be made to the Relationship and Sex Education programme as appropriate.